canonical/charmed-5g/docs/tutorials/mastering.md

     Process: 2628 ExecStartPost=/etc/init.d/dnsmasq systemd-start-resolvconf (code=exited, status=0/SUCCESS)
 ```

-Test the DNS resolution and expect that the Nameserver is able to resolve the registered host names.
+Test the DNS resolution:

 ```console
 host upf.mgmt
 ```

-You should see `user-plane.mgmt has address 10.201.0.102`
+You should see `user-plane.mgmt has address 10.201.0.200`

 Log out of the VM.